 What happens to the milk?

-The milk is tested for unwanted bacteria before and after pasteurisation.
-All breast milk has bacteria in it, and in normal circumstances these are acceptable and actually helpful.
-However because our milk is used to feed preterm and sick infants we try to ensure no unwanted bacteria are present.
+The milk is tested for unwanted bacteria.
+All breast milk has bacteria in it, and in normal circumstances these are acceptable and helpful.
+Because our milk is used to feed premature and sick babies we need to make sure no unwanted bacteria are present.